oakes/Nightmod/TUTORIAL.md

 ## Using the REPL

 The REPL view can be displayed by clicking the > button.
 This is particularly useful for reading and modifying state.
+We'll be using some REPL-specific functions, so type `(use 'play-clj.repl)` to bring them in.
 Let's peek into the entities vector by typing the following into the REPL:

 `(e main-screen)`